-Perfect for Web attractions, remote light surveillance and process control applications; the AXIS 2100 can be quickly configured to dial-out from any remote location and transmit live images to several users, or the whole Internet community - via your preferred Internet Service Provider.
+Perfect for Web attractions, remote light surveillance and process control applications; the AXIS 2110 can be quickly configured to dial-out from any remote location and transmit live images to several users, or the whole Internet community - via your preferred Internet Service Provider.
 Select any of the Public ISPs supported in the Application Wizard, or alternatively, specify another ISP of your choosing.

-Having established the Dial-up connection for your AXIS 2100, continue your configuration using the Installation Wizard to develop an active application that uploads live images to a designated ISP over normal phone lines.
+Having established the Dial-up connection for your AXIS 2110, continue your configuration using the Installation Wizard, to develop an active application that uploads live images to a designated ISP over normal phone lines.
 Your image files are transmitted as a sequential stream, or restricted to specified time periods.
 You set the times and the frequency at which images are taken and uploaded to the ISP.

-Configure the AXIS 2100 to upload images to an Internet Service Provider, as follows:
+Configure the AXIS 2110 to upload images to an Internet Service Provider, as follows:

-- 1. Connect the AXIS 2100 to the network if available.
+- 1. Connect the AXIS 2110 to the network if available.
 Otherwise, use the supplied Null Modem Cable. - 2.
 Install the camera as a modem.
-For this and general information on the Dial-up connection, refer to Using Your Camera with a Modem, on page 17. - 3.
+See Using Your Camera with a Modem, on page 14 for more information. - 3.
 Create a dedicated Dial-up connection. - 4.
 Refine the Dial-up parameters. - 5.
-Initiate the Dial-up connection. - Referring to Configuring Your Camera, on page 23, open the Home Page in your browser and start the Installation Wizard.
-Complete the Wizard to establish the standard Security, Date and Time, Image General Layout and Modern settings - selecting modern as your chosen method of connection. - 7.
+Initiate the Dial-up connection. - 6.
+Referring to Configuring Your Camera, on page 20, open the Home Page in your browser and start the Installation Wizard.
+Complete the Wizard to establish the standard Security, Date and Time, Image General Layout and Modem settings selecting modem as your chosen method of connection. - 7.
 Continue the configuration using the Application Wizard to define your preferred ISP and mode of operation choosing Sequential mode to upload an image sequence that is unlimited or restricted between specified time periods, but independent of any alarm event. - 8.
 Disconnect the camera from the network or Null Modem Cable and connect it directly to your modem. - 9.
-Your application is now complete.
-You should now verify the installation by remotely accessing the images now stored with your ISP. - Notes: •By configuring the AXIS 2100 to accept incoming calls, you can at any time refine or amend the product configuration remotely via a Dial-up connection or locally, either from the Ethernet network or via a computer connected via the supplied Null Modem Cable. - You can refine your application using the Web-based Administration Tools.
+Your application is complete.
+You should now verify the installation by accessing the images now stored with your ISP.

+- •By configuring the AXIS 2110 to accept incoming calls, you can at any time refine or amend the product configuration remotely via a Dial-up connection or locally, either from the Ethernet network or via a computer connected via the supplied Null Modem Cable. - •You can refine your application using the Web-based Administration Tools.